 Air openings in the door of the unit, warm air registers, and return air grilles must never be restricted.
 If the unit does not receive an adequate supply of air for combustion, the flame roll-out control located above the burners will open, turning off the gas supply to the burners.
 This safety device is a manually reset switch.

-IMPORTANT NOTE:

-DO NOT install jumper wires across this control to defeat its function or reset the control without identifying and correcting the fault condition.
+IMPORTANT NOTE: DO NOT install jumper wires across this control to defeat its function or reset the control without identifying and correcting the fault condition.
 If this control must be replaced, use only factory authorized replacement parts.
-See the list of Replacement Parts on page 21.
+See the Replacement Parts List on page 25.